Unleash/unleash/website/docs/reference/api/legacy/unleash/admin/features.md

 }
 ```

-Used by the admin dashboard to update a feature toggles.
-The name has to match an existing features toggle.
+Used by the admin dashboard to update a feature flags.
+The name has to match an existing features flag.

-Returns 200-response if the feature toggle was updated successfully.
+Returns 200-response if the feature flag was updated successfully.

-## Tag a Feature Toggle {#tag-a-feature-toggle}
+## Tag a Feature Flag {#tag-a-feature-toggle}

 `POST https://unleash.host.com/api/admin/features/:featureName/tags`